 Shanti is a three-time winner of the Dalhousie Concerto Night Competition and served as the Concertmaster of the Dalhousie Symphony Orchestra from 2022 to 2024.
-She is the recipient of more than a dozen academic and artistic scholarships from Dalhousie University and beyond including the Elisabeth Meyerhof Scholarship in Music, the Jay MacLellan Family Award for Music Leadership, the Evanov Radio Group Scholarship, and the Djokic Family Prize for Excellence in Performance.
-Most recently, Shanti was awarded the Music’s Future Scholarship by the New York- based Music Performance Trust Fund, recognizing her as one of thirty current and future leaders in the music industry across North America.
+She is the recipient of more than a dozen academic and artistic scholarships from Dalhousie University and beyond including the Elisabeth Meyerhof Scholarship in Music, the Evanov Radio Group Scholarship, and the Djokic Family Prize for Excellence in Performance.
+She is a two-time winner of Dalhousie University's Jay MacLellan Family Award for Music Leadership and a three-time winner of Dalhousie University's Fountain Prize in Music.

 About